WICG/canvas-color-space/CanvasColorSpaceProposal.md

 Example:
 <pre>
-canvas.getContext('2d', { colorSpace: "p3", pixelFormat: "10-10-10-2", linearPixelMath: true});
+canvas.getContext('2d', { colorSpace: "linear-srgb", pixelFormat: "float16"});
 </pre>

+#### Common properties of all color spaces
+* All input colors (e.g, fillStyle or strokeStyle) are defined to be sRGB colors, regardless of the canvas color space.
+* Images with no color profile, when drawn to the canvas, are assumed to already be in sRGB color space.
+* Unless otherwise explicitly specified by the user, toDataURL/toBlob will produce resources in sRGB color space.
+If the encoding format supports colorspace tagging or embedded color profiles, the resource will be tagged as being in sRGB color space.
+* Colors written directly by WebGL shaders are defined to be in the output canvas color space.

 #### The "srgb" color space
+* This color space matches the existing canvas behavior.
 * Guarantees that color values used as fillStyle or strokeStyle exactly match the appearance of the same color value when it is used in CSS.
-* On implementations that do not color-manage CSS colors, the canvas "srgb" color space must not be color-managed either, in order to preserve color-matching between CSS and canvas-rendered content.
-This situation shall be referred to as the "legacy behavior".
-* All content drawn into the canvas must be color corrected to sRGB.
-Exception: User agents that implement the legacy behavior must apply color correction steps that match the color correction that is applied to image image resource that are displayed via CSS.
-* Displayed canvases must be color corrected for the display if a display color profile is available.
-This color correction happens downstream at the compositing stage, and has no script-visible side-effects.
+* Displayed canvases must be converted to the display's color profile if available.
+This happens downstream at the compositing stage, and has no script-visible side-effects.
-* toDataURL/toBlob produce resources tagged as being in the sRGB color space, if the encoding format supports colorspace tagging or embedded color profiles.
-Exception: User agents that implement the legacy behavior must not encode any color space metadata.
-* Images with no color profile, when drawn to the canvas, are assumed to already be in the canvas's color space, and require no color transformation.

-#### The "rec2020" color space
+#### The "extended-srgb" color space
 * Support is optional.
-* User agents that select the rec2020 color gamut in CSS media queries must support this color space.
+* Requires that the pixelFormat attribute be "float16".
+* This color space exists to enable existing applications to add wide color gamut and high dynamic range support with no little to no modification
-* The color space corresponds to ITU-R Recommendation BT.2020.
+* Color space definition
-* toDataURL/toBlob convert image data to the rec-2020 color space.
+   * This color space uses the same primaries as the sRGB color space.
-* Images with no color profile, when drawn to the canvas, are assumed to be in the sRGB color space, and are converted to rec2020 for the purpose of the draw.
+   * This color space supports arbitrary pixel values, in particular, values outside of the range [0, 1].
+   * Pixel values greater than 1 are defined by extending nonlinear piece of the sRGB transfer function.
+   * Pixel values less than 0 are defined by point-symmetrically extending the sRGB transfer function.
+Specifically, T(-x)=sign(x) * T(abs(x))

-#### The "p3" color space
+#### The "linear-srgb" color space
 * Support is optional.
-* User agents that select either of the the p3 or the rec2020 color gamuts in CSS media queries must support this color space.
+* Requires that the pixelFormat attribute be "float16".
+* This color space exists to enable wide color gamut and high dynamic range applications that use physically correct linear color operations (e.g, blending and interpolation)
+* Color space definition
-* The color space corresponds to the DCI P3 specification (TODO: add link).
+   * This color space uses the same primaries as the sRGB color space.
-* toDataURL/toBlob convert image data to the p3 space.
-* Images with no color profile, when drawn to the canvas, are assumed to be in the sRGB color space, and are converted to p3 for the purpose of the draw.
+   * This color space has a linear transfer function that supports arbitrary pixel values, in particular, values outside of the range [0, 1].
+* Note that gradients will be physically uniform, and thus will not match gradients in an "srgb" canvas
+* Note that pixel values written by WebGL shaders are now in a space with a linear transfer function, and will not necessarily match those of an "srgb" canvas.

 #### The pixelFormat context creation attribute
 The pixelFormat attributes specifies the numeric types to be used for storing pixel values.
 * Support for "8-8-8-8" is mandatory.
 All other formats ar optional.
 * When an unsupported format is requested, the format shall fall back to "8-8-8-8".
-* With formats that use integer numeric types for the color channels, the canvas pixel buffer shall store gamma-corrected color values, using the transfer curves prescribed by the specification of the current color space.
-* With formats that use floating-point numeric types for the color channels, the canvas pixel buffer shall store non-gamma-corrected (a.k.a linear) color values.
 * Float values outside of [0,1] range can be used to represent colors outside of the chosen color gamut.
 This allows float pixel formats to represent all possible colors and brightness levels.
-How values outside of [0,1] are displayed depends on the capabilites of the device and output display.
-Some implementations may simply clamp these values to [0,1].
-If the device and display are capable, a pixel value of (2,2,2) should be twice as bright as (1,1,1).
+* How values outside of [0,1] are displayed depends on the capabilites of the device and output display.
+   * Standard dynamic range devices should clamp these values to [0, 1].
+   * For high dynamic range devices, pixel value of (2,2,2) in the "linear-srgb" color space should be should be twice as bright as (1,1,1).

 #### Selecting the best color space match for the user agent's display device
 <pre>